lmore377/atoto-firmware/README.md

 Troubleshooting:
 1. If the screen stays completely blank, try a different USB drive or SD card.
 You'll probably go through a lot before you find one that works.
+2. If your illumination wire isn't hooked up, touching the wire to 12 volts will have the same effect as turning on the headlights. ***Be very careful if you do this.
+You can fry the radio or something in your vehicle if something goes wrong.***